XPM nonlinearities:Are all involved photons real?: The XPM nonlinearities in system2

 The absolute values of the first terms of Im[$\chi^{(3)}$]'s corresponding to the multiphoton processes $\chi^{(3)}(\omega_d,-\omega_a,-\omega_b,-\omega_c)$ or $\chi^{(3)}(-\omega_d,\omega_a,\omega_b,\omega_c)$, $\chi^{(3)}(\omega_c,\omega_a,\omega_b,-\omega_d)$ or $\chi^{(3)}(-\omega_c,-\omega_a,-\omega_b,\omega_d)$, $\chi^{(3)}(-\omega_a-\omega_b,\omega_d,-\omega_c)$ or $\chi^{(3)}(\omega_a+\omega_b,-\omega_d,\omega_c)$

 are exactly equal.
-Though Harris et. al. have put $\chi^{(3)}(\omega_a ,\omega_b,-\omega_d,\omega_c)$ and $\chi^{(3)}(\omega_b ,\omega_a,-\omega_d,\omega_c)$ separately to be equal,we think that might not be true.We give our reasons later in this section.We also discuss how this case of "partial" symmetry is useful.
 The above nonlinearities, being equal, suggest type1 processes rather than type3.
 We show this in the next section.
 In type3 asymmetric processes the multiphoton process is visible in one beam only because there is a simultaneous reverse process that replaces the absorbed photons exactly with the emitted photons in the other beams.
 So the susceptibilities do not have to conform to any special symmetry condition, for the multiphoton process to belong to the type3.
 The same holds for type2.
-We note here that in type2 multiphoton processes it is not possible to have a reverse process that also has a emission out of the observed beam because, it is obvious, that changes the susceptibility of the system in a way that is not reflected in the calculations.(Then,the calculation shows only half the value of the actual susceptibility) So, the complex conjugate of susceptibility, for type2 processes, describes the same process instead of the reverse one.
+We note here that in type3 multiphoton processes it is not possible to have a reverse process that also has a emission out of the observed beam because, it is obvious, that changes the susceptibility of the system in a way that is not reflected in the calculations.(Then,the calculation shows only half the value of the actual susceptibility) So, the complex conjugate of susceptibility, for type3 processes, describes the same process instead of the reverse one.